uniQIndividual/zstd-jsonl-filter/README.md

 ### Memory

 Stream decompression drastically reduces the memory usage.
 For my test set the usage sits around 200 MB.
 However the exact value depends on several factors like the size of a single line in your decompressed file and if you write to zstd compressed output.
+Also note [the impact of regex patterns on your performance](https://docs.rs/regex/latest/regex/#performance).

 ### I/O